DHTMLX/gantt-docs/data/api/gantt_isreadonly.md

 checks whether the specified task or link is read-only

 @params:
-* id	string,number	the task/link id
+* id	string,number	optional, the task/link id

 @returns: